Browser Fingerprinting: A Complete Guide

 How Many Browser Fingerprinting Techniques Are There?

 These fingerprinting techniques are often used together.
 More than two techniques are used at the same time to generate an accurate fingerprint for each user.
-Each technique will collect different data and thus enable the website to determine higher levels of uniqueness required to accurately identify a user.

 Canvas Fingerprinting